phisko/kengine/kengine/physics/bullet/systems/system.md

 # [system](system.hpp)

-System that simulates physics using the Bullet Physics library according to the information found in entities' [physics component](../../data/physics.md).
+System that simulates physics using the Bullet Physics library according to the information found in entities' [inertia component](../../data/inertia.md).

 ## Queries